YanovAlexander/goit/README.md

 You can upload a file, whose size should be less than 100 kb.
 - Delete
 When you click the "Delete" button, the file or folder will be deleted from the external storage.
+- Download
+When you click on this button, the file download starts.
+- Connect
+When you click on this button, the connection socket opens and a request is sent to load the root tree.

 **Startup:**

 Before starting the application, make sure that Java and Gradle are installed.<br>
 To start the application, you need to build the project using the ***gradle build*** command.<br>
 After that, to launch the application execute ***java -jar com.goit-1.0-SNAPSHOT.jar***

+**Supported Operating Systems:**
+- Unix based OS